langsci/bookPage/documentation.md

 - current version: 1.2
 - tested on OMP version: 1.2.0
 - github link: https://github.com/langsci/bookPage
-- community plugin: yes
+- community plugin: no
-- date: 2016/07/25
+- date: 2016/08/16

 Description
 ============

-This plugin replaces templates for the catalog and the book page in OMP (frontend/pages/catalog.tpl, frontend/pages/book.tpl and frontend/objects/monograph_full.tpl).
-The book page is added with a statistic image uploaded to public/downloads/stats.
-The cover is replaced by a bigger one.
-The vg wort pixel is included to the download buttons (pixel may be added with the vg wort plugin).
+This plugin replaces templates for the catalog and the book page in OMP.

-Open review ....
-Cite as ....
-Display Chapters with download option ....
+ * hidden series postion of the book at the catalog view
+ * changed cover display method to show a bigger image
+ * display of statistic svg images (public/stats) at book page
+ * vg wort pixel added to download links
+ * changes from Nate https://github.com/pkp/pkp-lib/issues/1428 to connect chapter and downloads at book page n.
+ * link to gitHub repo at book page
+ * display reviews from the catalogEntryTab (links)
+ * Open review files (PDF-OR) are hidden
+ * TODO: Cite as

 Implementation
 ================